 We offer fee-based enhancements to many of our free services, including e-mail, personals, finance, games, music and sports.
 The development cycles for these technologies are long and generally require significant investment by us.
+We have and will continue to invest in new products and services.
+Some of these new products and services may not be profitable.
 We have previously discontinued certain non-profitable premium services.
 We must however continue to provide new services that are compelling to our users while continuing to develop an effective method for generating revenues for such services.
 General economic conditions may affect users' willingness to pay for such services.
 If we cannot generate revenues from these services that are greater than the cost of providing such services, our operating results could be harmed.